ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

-# Cell Segmentation
+# Step 2: cell segmentation

-One of the key steps in the analysis of IMC data is cell segmentation.
+The key step for allowing 'cellular' analysis of spatial/IMC data is cell segmentation.
 Essentially this uses one of a number of methods to create a 'mask' over each of the cells in the image, which allows us to measure all the signal contained within that cell.
 Once cells have been segmented from an image, we can then perform a number of single-cell analysis approaches.
 Here we provide software links, demo data, and protocols for performing cell segmentation on IMC data.

 <table class="table gmisc_table">
   <tbody>